If you’re in the market for a new vehicle then you should know something about tax season: tax refunds and car loans are a good match.*

 Refinance your current auto loan

-If it turns out that you owe funds to the government rather than are due a refund, refinancing your existing vehicle loan may be a means to get money for your taxes and possibly improve upon areas of your existing note.
+If it turns out that you owe funds to the government rather than are due a refund, refinancing your current vehicle loan may be a means to get money for your taxes and improve upon areas of your note.

-A cash-back refinance† of your existing auto loan is a way to get a new loan and at the same time get some cash.
+A cash-back refinance† is a way to get a new loan and at the same time get some cash.
 The cash in hand adds to the loan’s principal, which does make the loan larger.
 But if your credit has improved over the course of the loan, or interest rates have fallen, then you may be able to get better terms on the refinanced loan, such as a lower APR.

 See if you can put a tax refund to good use